wix-incubator/exodus/docs/index.md

 Here's [why](exodus-intro.md) you should.

 Here's how you can using our automated migration tool:
+* Add the Zinc Maven plugin to your root pom.xml.
+* Re-build your Maven repo.
 * Clone our repo.
-* Run data analysis.
 * Run the migration tool.
-* Test your results.
+* Enjoy faster Bazel builds.

 For details, read these docs.